Catherine suffers hyperemesis gravidarum, more severe than typical morning sickness

-The baby would be the first grandchild for the heir to the British throne, Prince Charles, and the late Diana, Princess of Wales.
+The baby would be the first grandchild of the heir to the British throne, Prince Charles, and the late Diana, Princess of Wales.

-The news immediately became a top trending topic worldwide on Twitter.
+The news of Kate’s pregnancy immediately became a top trending topic worldwide on Twitter.

 British Prime Minister David Cameron was quick to tweet his joy: “I’m delighted by the news that the Duke & Duchess of Cambridge are expecting a baby.
 They will make wonderful parents.”